nats-io/natscli/README.md

 #### Listing

-We can confirm our message set was created:
+We can confirm our Message Set was created:

 ```nohighlight
 $ jsm ms ls